Behaviour management strategies 13 articles

 Dealing with behaviour challenges 4 articles

-- It's up to you whether to prevent a pupil from going on a trip, but you must avoid discrimination.
+- It's up to you to decide whether to prevent a pupil from going on a trip, but you must avoid discrimination.
 Here's what to consider if you have pupils with challenging behaviour, and for those with SEND and/or medical conditions.

 - Make sure you understand when and how staff can make physical interventions with pupils.
 Read through our summary of the official guidance, including what it has to say on staff training and reporting incidents.

 Exclusions 10 articles